 This also gives us the expected data types for each parameter.
-The data types correspond
+The data types correspond with those expected by the C function:

 Parameter in can be a dip_image or any numeric array.
 The length of the other arrays should match the dimensionality of the image.
 We will use a two-dimensional image a, which we want to smooth by convolution with a Gaussian with sigma 5 in the y-direction and 2 in the x-direction.
 We would write